 \section{Acknowledgments}

-We all acknowledge financial support from the contract ASI/ INAF for the Euclid mission n.2018-23-HH.0.
-FF acknowledge support by the agreement n.
-2020-9-HH.0 ASI-UniRM2 ``Partecipazione italiana alla fase A della missione LiteBIRD''.
-LM acknowledges support from the grant PRIN-MIUR 2017 WSCC32.
+We all acknowledge financial support from the contract ASI/ INAF for the Euclid mission No. 2018-23-HH.0.
+F.F. acknowledges support by the Agreement No. 2020-9-HH.0 ASI-UniRM2 ``Partecipazione italiana alla fase A della missione LiteBIRD''.
+L.M. acknowledges support from the Grant No. PRIN-MIUR 2017 WSCC32.